Dog Scared of Thunder

 IMPORTANT SAFETY INFORMATION: Do not use SILEO in dogs with severe cardiovascular disease, respiratory, liver or kidney diseases, or in conditions of shock, severe debilitation, or stress due to extreme heat, cold or fatigue or in dogs hypersensitive to dexmedetomidine or to any of the excipients.
 SILEO should not be administered in the presence of preexisting hypotension, hypoxia, or bradycardia.
 Do not use in dogs sedated from previous dosing.
 SILEO has not been evaluated in dogs younger than 16 weeks of age or in dogs with dental or gingival disease that could have an effect on the absorption of SILEO.
 SILEO has not been evaluated for use in breeding, pregnant, or lactating dogs.
 Transient pale mucous membranes at the site of application may occur with SILEO use.
 Other uncommon adverse reactions included emesis, drowsiness or sedation.
 Handle gel-dosing syringes with caution to avoid direct exposure to skin, eyes or mouth.
 See full Prescribing Information.

 I do find it a bit odd that two conditions, shock, and stress are stated as reasons NOT to use Sileo.
 For me, there just isn’t enough information on the positive effects Sileo may have on behavior.
 But, that is just my personal opinion.
 You should have a long conversation with your veterinarian on pros and cons before jumping in.
 Also, as always, if you feel your dog needs medication for behavioral problems, you need to address his behavior with a good behavior modification program if you ever want to truly help your dog with his anxieties.
-For more help on dog thunder phobia, please check out my webinar-treating thunder phobia.
+For more help on dog thunder phobia, please check out my webinar-treating thunder phobia. and my online articles here.
 I would be happy to help you help your dog on a personalized training plan, just give me a shout.